 To commemorate The Regulatory Review’s 10th anniversary, leading scholars and practitioners reflect on regulation’s past, present, and future.

 Experts assess the use of VSLs and benefit-cost analysis for pandemic decision-making.

-Commentators highlight the ramifications of the Court’s most significant regulatory cases.
+Scholars and practitioners highlight the Court’s most significant regulatory and administrative law decisions.

 The Regulatory Review revisits its series published over the past year.

 The Regulatory Review highlights the top essays written by our contributors in 2019.